TheFishyOne123/Partnership-Tracker/README.md

 This project is using the latest version of MongoDB.
 It is set up with three schemas including User, Partner and Request.
 All models and Schemas can be found in their labeled folder.

 ## Licensing
-This project does not use an open source license and is using standard copyright laws.
+This project does not currently use an open source license.
+It is using standard copyright laws.
 This is due to this project being developed for a competition.
 This project is set to be open source when the 2023 - 2024 Coding and Programming event is over.

 ## Images Used
 All Background Images Used Are Copyright Free